WordPress.com vs WordPress.org: What Sets Each Platform Apart?

 Moving on, let’s look at plugins.
 These are – alongside themes – one of the primary reasons why WordPress is so popular.
 With plugins, you can add almost any functionality you want to your website, without the need to hire a developer or code it yourself:

 Self-hosted WordPress, on the other hand, offers no such limitations.
-As soon as you get your website up and running, you can install any of the dozens of thousands of plugins you can find on WordPress.org:
+As soon as you get your website up and running, you can install any of the thousands of plugins you can find on WordPress.org:

 The same goes for themes, of which there are thousands available for you to choose from: